Equipment and setup

 These are the consoles that I own, and relevant accessories/mods:

-- Nintendo GameCube (Japanese DOL-001, Platinum Silver)
+- Nintendo GameCube (DOL-001, Platinum Silver)

 - DOL-003 Controller, Platinum Silver